lenmorld/studify/CRUD.md

 `Lesson.find(params[:lesson_id])`
-Each request for a comment has to keep track of the article to which the comment is attached (Lesson.find)
+Each request for a comment has to keep track of the lesson to which the comment is attached (Lesson.find)

 `@lesson.comments.create(comment_params)`
 create and save the comment.
 This will automatically link the comment so that it belongs to that @lesson